Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Experiments and Results

 \textbf{Diminishing Prediction Returns.} The above results show that MTL successfully improves prediction performance for single datasets by transferring knowledge from the other datasets.
 In \cref{fig:incresing_dataset_size_sampled}, we explore how the prediction performance on a target dataset $d_t$ varies with $i$, the number of additional datasets used in MTL.
-For each increment of $i$, we iterate 10 times: sample without replacement $i$ datasets (non-identical to $d_t$), train MTL on $d_t$ and the $i$ datasets, and report performance on the testing subset of $d_t$.
+For each increment of $i$, we iterate 10 times: sample without replacement $i$ datasets (non-identical to $d_t$), train MTL on the $i$ datasets and the training part of $d_t$, and report performance on the testing subset of $d_t$.

-We find that performances improve with $i$ in terms of both mean and variance of macro-F1.
+We find that the mean and variance of macro-F1 performance improve with $i$.
 However, most datasets observe a diminishing returns effect, with less improvement when $i > 5$.
 We posit this happens due to two phenomena.
 First, some datasets transfer significantly better to others (see \cref{tab:unseen_vs_baseline}) and, as $i$ increases, so does the chance of having them in the MTL training.
 Second, there is likely significant overlap in the transferable knowledge between the datasets; this makes newly added datasets increasingly redundant compared to datasets already used.